 The United States Patent and Trademark Office has registered the PEDROCIT trademark and issued the Certificate of Registration on July 14, 2020.
 References to Cortical Integrative Therapy (CIT) and CIT prior to this date have been changed to PEDROCIT® and PEDROCIT to maintain the Federal Trademark Registration.

 Dr. Pedro is fluent in Portuguese and Spanish.

-We strive every day to provide world-class treatment for our patients while we seek to educate others about Cortical Integrative Therapy (CIT) and to expand its reach globally.
+We strive every day to provide world-class treatment for our patients while we seek to educate others about PEDROCIT and to expand its reach globally.

 We will do whatever we can to ensure that every patient has the opportunity to experience a better life.
 As service providers, we will be the very best that we can be.

 As an integral part of our mission, we will always be courteous, helpful, patient, and forthright with our patients, their family members, the referring public, the medical community, vendors and the wider world around us.